jbowlingxc/k8s-lab-setup/README.md

 My lab consists of a MacBook, so I will be using UTM as my virtualization platform and ARM based VMs.

 > [!note]
-> You can find control plane specs for kubeadm here:<br>
+> You can find *some* control plane specs for kubeadm here:<br>
 > [Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

 > [!warning]
 > All VMs created here are not bridged to any real networks-- they are all internal VM-only networks.
 These VMs are running directly on my Macbook and are not routable from the rest of my network, but they can reach out to the internet to download resources as needed.
 This is intentional.
 Any testing of the network can only be done from my laptop.

-> [!error]
+> [!caution]
 > My original configuration had 2 GB of RAM per control node.
 This worked until I installed Calico which ran into OOM isues, so I increased it.
+I also under-provisioned the storage and ran in to issues with disk pressure, causing the operator for the CNI plugin to endlessly get evicted and generating a ton of garbage.

 ## Control Plane Nodes